 In this lesson, you will learn the basics of the ESP32 GPIOs.
-You will learn how to recognise the various names we use to refer to them, the some of the functions that they expose.
+You will learn how to recognize the various names we use to refer to them, and some of the functions that they expose.

-Which ESP32 pins are expose via the headers?
+Which ESP32 pins are exposed via the headers?

-Most of the 38 pins of the ESP32 module are broken out in two rows of pins in the ESP32 defecate, but not all of them.
+Most of the 38 pins of the ESP32 module are broken out in two rows of pins in the ESP32 dev kit, but not all of them.

 In the figure shown above, you can see the ESP32 WROOM-32 module positioned at the top of the dev it.
 Notice that the module has three sides where pins are exposed.
 The fourth side is where the antenna is placed.

 Most of the module pins are broken out to the two headers of the dev kit, the left (J2) and the right (J3) headers.
 In the same figure, you can see the names of the broken out pins.
 For example, there are the GPIOs (“General Purpose Input Output” pins), such as “IO43” and “IO17.”
 Other names are used, too, such as “SENSOR_VP” and “RXD0.”

 Almost all pins on the ESP32 are multipurpose, and hence we can use several names that refer to the same physical pin.
 That depends on what we want to do with a particular pin.
 In this series and video course, I try to use the GPIO notation exclusively, so I will be using, for example, “GPIO21” to refer to physical pin 42 when I want to use it as the data pin of the I2C interface.

 You can find all the information you need about the ESP32 pins and their roles in the WROOM-32 datasheet.
 In the figure below, I have extracted part of the datasheet that contains the pins I use most frequently.